HammerSeb/ITC503Control/README.txt

         python -m itc503.itc503

 The itc503 module contains a 'main()' function which is run when itc503 is run as __main__ starting the even loop of the QTPY applicaton amd the UI.
-The programm is intended to be use with uedinst (Siwick Lab) and requires 'itc503gpib.py' to be located there.
+The programm is intended to be use with uedinst (Siwick Lab) and requires 'tempcontroller.py'.
 This module takes care of the GPIB communication with the controller device.
 See 'Dependencies and Adaptation' for further information.

 The GPIB address is hardcoded to be '::24'